North Carolina Birth Records Search

 Table of Contents

-You must prove your identity when requesting a North Carolina birth record search, and the following forms of photo ID are accepted:
+You must prove your identity when requesting a North Carolina birth records search, and the following forms of photo ID are accepted:

 - Driver’s license.